Join Fr. John R. Donahue, S.J., one of Catholicism’s leading Mark experts, in exploring this remarkable Gospel.

 About Your Presenter

 Fr.
-John R. Donahue, S.J., S.T.L. , Ph.D. is the Raymond E. Brown, Distinguished Professor of New Testament Studies (Emeritus) St. Mary's Seminary and University, Baltimore, MD, and is presently Research Professor in Theology at Loyola University Maryland.
+John R. Donahue, S.J., S.T.L. , Ph.D. is the Raymond E. Brown, Distinguished Professor of New Testament Studies (Emeritus) St. Mary's Seminary and University, Baltimore, and is presently Research Professor in Theology at Loyola University Maryland.
 Fr.
-Donahue is past President of the Catholic Biblical Association of America, and has served on national and international ecumenical dialogues.
-He earned his Ph.L and MA degrees at Fordham University and studied theology at Woodstock College in Maryland, where he received the S.T.L.
+Donahue is Past President of the Catholic Biblical Association of America, and has served on national and international ecumenical dialogues.
+He earned his Ph.L and M.A. degrees at Fordham University and studied theology at Woodstock College in Maryland, where he received the S.T.L.
 He earned a Ph.D. in New Testament from the University of Chicago, with a doctoral thesis on the Gospel of Mark.
 Fr.
-Donahue published three volumes of commentaries on the Sunday Readings one of which won First Place in Professional Books from The Catholic Press Association.
-Other books include The Gospel of Mark, Are You the Christ: The Trial Narrative in the Gospel of Mark, Theology and Setting of Discipleship in the Gospel of Mark, What Does the Lord Require: A Bibliographical Essay on the Bible and Social Justice, The Gospel in Parable: Metaphor, Narrative and Theology in the Gospel of Mark.
-From 1998-2001, he wrote the weekly "Word" column for America Magazine.
+Donahue published three volumes of commentaries on the Sunday Readings, one of which won First Place in Professional Books from the Catholic Press Association.
+Other books include The Gospel of Mark, Are You the Christ: The Trial Narrative in the Gospel of Mark, Theology and Setting of Discipleship in the Gospel of Mark, What Does the Lord Require: A Bibliographical Essay on the Bible and Social Justice, The Gospel in Parable: Metaphor, and Narrative and Theology in the Gospel of Mark.
+From 1998-2001, he wrote the weekly "Word" column for America.